 Other factors that make indoor growing a less preferable option are that it is expensive.
 It is not cheap to try and mimic the amount of sunlight that an outdoor plant would receive, and running that many LED light bulbs can cost a fortune.
 It’s bad for the environment to be using that much power for a plant that can grow naturally outside.

-So, the disadvantages of growing indoor marijuana are:
+So, the disadvantages of growing indoor cannabis are:

 - It is much more expensive to create the indoor growing environment, and much more expensive to maintain the growing environment

-- It requires much more maintenance than outdoor marijuana because it requires maintenance of the entire growing environment
+- It requires much more maintenance than outdoor cannabis because it requires maintenance of the entire growing environment

 - It is less natural and worse for the environment